Best Kona Coffee: How to Choose Real 100% Kona Beans

 Sasha Pavlovich

-I remember how exciting it was when I was a kid and someone we knew went to Hawaii.
+I remember how exciting it was when I was a kid, and someone we knew went to Hawaii.
 They would bring back souvenirs of shells, chocolate-covered macadamia nuts, and pictures of plumeria blossoms.
 But the most coveted prize was the 100% percent Kona Coffee.

 While times have changed, one thing remains the same.
 Real Kona coffees are still a highly prized brew.
 But now you don’t have to travel to Hawaii to get it!
 Through the miracle of online shopping, you can get these exquisite coffees delivered right to your door.